NikiforovAll/keycloak-authorization-services-dotnet/docs/authorization/protected-resource-builder.md

 app.Run();
 ```

-With just one line, we can authorize access for `"workspaces#workspace:read"`, no policy registrations.
+With just one line, we can authorize access for `"workspaces#workspace:read"`, no policy registrations needed. 🚀

+## Dynamic Resources

+You can use path parameters in resource names by enclosing parameter name in '{}'.

+In example below, we are substituting resource with value `{id}` with the actual value of path parameter.

+<<< @/../tests/TestWebApi/Program.cs#SingleDynamicResourceSingleScopeSingleEndpoint

+> [!NOTE]
+> ☝️Currently, it is not possible to use body or query parameters.
+Please create an issue if it is something that you are interested in adding.

 ## Multiple Scopes